Magento 2 was released in 2017 and quickly impressed eCommerce professionals with its new features and improvements

-If you’re lucky enough to use Magento 2.0 EE, there’s been some real improvements here.
+If you use Magento 2 Commerce Edition, there have been some real improvements here.

-Setting up Varnish and Magento can be a time consuming process with significant amounts of configuration necessary to prevent caching from causing issues – for example, a shopping basket that apparently doesn’t update or a customer login page that shows a previous browsers user details.
+Setting up Varnish with Magento can be a time-consuming process with significant amounts of configuration that is necessary to prevent Varnish Cache from causing issues.
+For example, a shopping basket that does not update or a customer login page that shows a previous browser’s user details.

 Prototype JS is gone, Hello jQuery and requireJS

-Correctly implemented, use of requireJS will be great for most Magento sites – although some browsers such as Chrome lose their ability to pre-load scripts – there’s a blog on the pros and cons at Hootsuite.
+Correctly implemented, use of requireJS will be great for most Magento websites – although some browsers such as Chrome lose their ability to pre-load scripts – there is a blog on the pros and cons at Hootsuite.

 Google Content Experiments

-It’s quite well hidden but a new Google Optimizer module in Magento 2.0 allows for Google Content Experiments.
+It is quite well hidden but a new Google Optimizer module in Magento 2 allows for Google Content Experiments.

-Google Content Experiments are a relatively basic split testing tool – at least for creating variations – it’s very capable at finding winning variations through use of learning algorithms such as multi-armed bandit.
+These are relatively basic split testing tools for creating variations and it is very capable of finding winning variations through the use of learning algorithms such as multi-armed bandit.

-Magento 2.0 gives site owners a place to paste the experiment code without there being any need for a third party solution such as Hotjar or Optimizely.
+Magento 2 gives site owners a place to paste the experiment code without there being any need for a third-party solution such as Hotjar or Optimizely.

-This isn’t a SEO improvement but it’s good to see – the default Luma theme uses ARIA to make it more accessible for screen readers and similar devices, particularly those used by people who are blind or partially sighted.
-ARIA or Accessible Rich Internet Applications;
+This is not an SEO improvement per se, but it is good to see.
+The default Luma theme uses ARIA to make it more accessible for screen readers and similar devices, particularly those used by people who are blind or partially sighted.

-ARIA is a set of special accessibility attributes which can be added to any markup, but is especially suited to HTML.
+ARIA is a set of unique accessibility attributes which can be added to any markup but is especially suited to HTML.
 The role attribute defines what the general type of object is (such as an article, alert, or slider).
 Additional ARIA attributes provide other useful properties, such as a description for a form or the current value of a progress bar.

-It will be up to individual developers to extend this for their own sites but a more accessible web is definitely something that should be encouraged.
-Figures from AbilityNet say that that ecommerce is losing out £50 billion a year in the UK spending power due to poor accessibility.
+It will be up to individual developers to extend this for their sites, but a more accessible web is something that should be encouraged.
+Figures from AbilityNet say that eCommerce is losing out £50 billion a year in the UK spending power due to poor accessibility.

 What could be improved?

-Magento 2.x is still very early on in its lifecycle and some of the extensions that helped improve functionality in version 1 have not yet been recreated.
-Looking at Magento 2.0 critically, we discuss some of the features that we hope to see soon.
+Magento 2 is still early on in its lifecycle and some of the extensions that helped improve functionality in version 1 have not yet been recreated.
+Looking at Magento 2 critically from its initial release, we discuss some of the features that we hope to see soon.

 Advanced Google Analytics Integration

-The Universal Analytics version of Google Analytics was launched in October 2012 but it wasn’t integrated into Magento Community until version 1.9.1 in November 2014.
+The Universal Analytics version of Google Analytics was launched in October 2012 but it was not integrated into Magento Community until version 1.9.1 in November 2014.
 Features introduced in Universal Analytics include;

-- Enhanced ecommerce tracking (ec.js) – a module that gives far more usage behaviour tracking, for example, add to basket tracking, shopping cart funnels and product list performance.
+- Enhanced eCommerce tracking (ec.js) – a module that gives far more user behaviour tracking, for example, add to basket tracking, shopping cart funnels and product list performance.

 - Demographic and interest reports – allows segmentation by inferred age and gender.
 Also enables you to build remarketing audiences for the Google Display Network.

-Unfortunately, none of this is present in Magento 2.0 without purchasing Enterprise Edition and using Google Tag Manager.
-Site owners in Magento 1.x were forced to rely on an unpopular official extensionor third party extensions which were criticised as “mak[ing] the site slow and pass[ing the] wrong data”.
+Unfortunately, none of this is present in Magento 2, upon the first release, without purchasing Commerce Edition and using Google Tag Manager.
+Site owners in Magento 1.x were forced to rely on an unpopular official extension or third party extensions which were criticised as “making the site slow and passing the wrong data”.

 Undoubtedly, extensions will become available to add support for this for Community in Magento 2.x.
 Read chapter 4 for a walkthrough of one of the options.

-Magento 2.0 is no different.
-Issues from merging and minifying scripts/styleesheets can be worked through with some development and ensuring certain scripts are only executed when the page is fully loaded.
-But it doesn’t have to be this way.
-It’s possible to work through these issues in the admin backend of another platform.
-WordPress!
+Magento 2 is no different.
+Issues from merging and minifying scripts / stylesheets can be worked through with some development and ensuring certain scripts are only executed when the page is fully loaded.
+But it does not have to be this way.
+It is possible to work through these issues in the admin backend of another platform – WordPress.

-PushON have a certain love in our heart for the WordPress CMS.
-It’s a low memory solution for non-ecommerce and has one of most customisable minify capabilities at front-end level we’ve ever seen via the W3 Total Cache plugin.
+PushON has a certain love in our heart for the WordPress CMS.
+It is a low memory solution for non-eCommerce and has one of most customisable minify capabilities at front-end level we have ever seen via the W3 Total Cache plugin.